Irv Kupcinet

 Irving Kupcinet (July 31, 1912 – November 10, 2003) was an American newspaper columnist for the Chicago Sun-Times, television talk-show host, and radio personality based in Chicago, Illinois.
 He was popularly known by the nickname "Kup".

 His daily "Kup's Column" was launched in 1943 and remained a fixture in the Sun-Times for the next six decades.

 Early life

 Kupcinet was youngest of four children born to Russian Jewish immigrants in the North Lawndale neighborhood of Chicago.
 While attending Harrison Technical High School, he became editor of the school newspaper and the senior class president.
 He eventually won a football scholarship to Northwestern University, but a scuffle with another student led to his transferring to the University of North Dakota.

 Career

-Upon graduating college, Kupcinet was signed by the Philadelphia Eagles football team in 1935.
+Upon graduating from college, Kupcinet was signed by the Philadelphia Eagles football team in 1935.

-His football career was cut short due to a shoulder injury, which led him to take a job as a sports writer for the Chicago Daily News in 1935.
+His football career was cut short due to a shoulder injury, which led him to take a job as a sports writer for the Chicago Daily Times in 1935.